etsangsplk/registry-oauth-server/COMPARE.md

 Our solution is a customization of OpenDNS's [registry-oauth-server](https://github.com/opendns/registry-oauth-server).
 This server is a small Python webapp that implements the OAuth2 spec defined by Docker with pluggable authn/authz functions. `registry-oauth-server` is published as a Docker image that runs alongside Registry.
 When a request is made to the registry, registry-oauth-server verifies authn/authz with Conjur.
-A web interface is not built-in.
+Authorization is managed via Conjur policy and entitlements.
+Policy and entitlements can be viewed, but not currently edited, from the Conjur UI.
+The audit of registry actions is also visible in the UI and can be exported to compliance systems of record such as Splunk.

 There are a couple things to note on our implementation of Registry authn/authz.
 First, the user flow is Docker-native.
 Users/machines log in to the registry using `docker login` with their own Conjur credentials.
 When they try to push/pull an image Conjur is consulted.
 This operation is not exposed to the user; as far as they know they're just using a Docker registry as usual.
-Second, deployment and configuration is simply and requires only 1.
+Second, deployment and configuration is simple and requires only 1.
 Registry and 2.
 Conjur.
 There are no extra files/database to maintain.